thaliaarchi/omniwsa/docs/drafts/compact_ws_cst.md

 8-bit index in the following byte (before the large lexeme index).
 256 possible custom token kinds seems sufficient, even composing all known extensions.

-This byte encoding is not synchronizing like UTF-8.
+This byte encoding is not synchronizing like UTF-8 and cannot be iterated in reverse.
+Tokens are referenced by their byte offset in the token source.

 Spans aren't stored.
 However, they can be reconstructed on the fly from lengths like done by incremental compilation systems.

 As an aside, token encoding is a better term than token mapping for denoting a custom lexical format of tokens.
 A token decoder lexes and a token encoder serializes to the canonical representation for each token.

-Layered onto that is a prefix tree decoder for most dialects; this would even work for szm (java/azige).
+## Multiple files

+Tokens in a token source all belong to a single dialect.
+Even with imports, it would be nonsensical to simply concatenate token sources of different dialects, as it could not be parsed back.
+If you're joining them into what is actually a union of the two dialects, this should be intentionally handled.

+## Syntax tree

+The CST references tokens in the token source by their byte offset within the sequence.

+After lexing into a token source, most dialects parse tokens with a prefix tree encoding.
+Since dialects extensibly define their own token kinds, the prefix tree parser should be fully dynamic; this would even work for szm (java/azige), which uses its own tokens and prefix tree.